theapsgroup/steampipe-plugin-freshservice/docs/tables/freshservice_location.md

 # Table: freshservice_location

-Obtain information on Locations in the FreshService instance.
+Obtain information on locations registered in the FreshService Instance.

 ## Examples